stokpop/event-scheduler/README.md

 You can use multiple lines for multiple properties.

-Properties that start with @-sign are so-called "meta" properties and should propertieds with @-sign should preferably not be used as custom properties inside the implementation class.
+Properties that start with @-sign are so-called "meta" properties and should properties with @-sign should preferably not be used as custom properties inside the implementation class.

 ## class loaders
-If classes are not available on the default classpath of the Thread, you can provide your own ClassLoader via `nl.stokpop.eventscheduler.api.EventSchedulerBuilder.build(java.lang.ClassLoader)`.
+If classes are not available on the default classpath of the Thread, you can provide your own ClassLoader via `nl.stokpop.eventscheduler.api.EventSchedulerBuilder.of(EventSchedulerConfig, ClassLoader)`.
 Useful when running with Gradle instead of Maven.

 ## event logging